osudrl/TeleJoy/README.md

 This Setup Guide has the following sections.

 1. Teensyduino setup (Teensy for the Arduino IDE)
-2. Patching teensy cores to allow for more axes to be sent to the operating system
+2. Modifying the teensy cores to allow for more axes to be sent to the operating system
 3. Uploading the source to the teensy
 4. Binding with the TARANIS plus
 5. Testing the teensy's output